PandersPanda/DATA2410-snake/README.md

   > A database has been added to the server side of the code to keep track of the scores.
 The database was created in
   > Google Cloud Platform.
 Thus, we chose to not run a docker container for the database.
 The game has implementation
   > to query the database when a snake dies.
 One can also view a list of high scores of players by clicking on the
-  > "High scores" button at the start of the game.
+  > "High scores" button at the start of the game or at the "game over" page.

 ### Some words on SQL-security